 The reopenings have begun, and people have been flocking en masse to beaches, bars, and any party they could find.
-And following this mad rush has been many accounts of dangerous overcrowding during the present pandemic.
-Just see for yourself in this viral Jersey Shore party that broke all of the social distancing rules.
+And following this mad rush have been many accounts of overcrowding during the pandemic.
+All it took was one video of Jersey Shore party breaking social distancing rules to go viral.

-This disregard has come shock since we are only just beginning to claw our way out of quarantine mode.
-So it while it’s clear that people are ready to party, the question is, are businesses ready for the crowds?
+This came as a shock since we were only just beginning to claw our way out of a long quarantine.
+People are ready to party, but are businesses ready and willing to manage the crowds?

-After a recent report that 12 Coronavirus cases could be linked back to Jersey Shore, I decided to personally head down to the shore to see exactly what the bars there are doing to deter the spread of COVID-19.
+After a report that 12 Coronavirus cases could be linked back to Jersey Shore, I decided to head there to look into Jersey Shore’s struggle with social distancing and safety protocols during the pandemic.

 You’ll be surprised to learn that some places did a far better job than others in “preventing the spread.”

 During Phase 2 of reopenings in NJ, Governor Phil Murphy signed Executive Order 150 and Executive Order No. 157, with guidance from the NJ health department.
 These orders allowed businesses to reopen with restrictions (from Executive Order 20-014):

 Since the beach is an integral part of the Jersey Shore experience, we’ll start this investigative report there.

 Belmar Beach and Boardwalk